ipftp

 get-empty-files:ignore

-For GET, if the file at the other end is zero length or empty
+For GET files, if the remote file zero length or empty this parameter will

 skip-files: Name of a file in /fip/fix/ftp for holding the names of files